Kidnapped boy raised by American ISIS woman in Raqqa

 When we asked him if he wants to kill Yazidis, a look of horror formed on his face.
 "No, no, no," the child said.

-A stolen childhoodfa
+A stolen childhood

 Ayham quickly learned English and became friends with Sam's biological children, particularly 10-year-old Yousef, whom he described as his best friend.